 Create a Content Plan for your Coach Marketing Strategy

 Once your site is up, you’re gonna need a content plan.
 You’ll need two types of content – your weekly content that covers your customer journey and your cornerstone pieces.

 Typically you should start with your weekly content and then produce cornerstone pieces a few times a year.
 Cornerstone content is usually made up of guides, tutorials or epic posts covering an important sector of your business.

 Your weekly content can be as short as 400 words at least once per week.
 Publishing regularly on your website will grow your search engine visibility as more and more blogs rank in search engine results.
-You’ll need to make sure that content plan attracts the right kind of people.
+You’ll need to make sure that the content plan attracts the right kind of people.
 If you’re not attracting your ideal clients you won’t make any sales.

-You will also need a social media plan to promote your content and reach as many people as possible in social.
+You will also need a social media plan to promote your content and reach as many people as possible on social.
 When done right, this will help your reputation with search engines and get you your first leads too.

-Growing and Nurturing an Email Marketing List
+Growing and Nurturing – Email Marketing Strategy

 The next step is to create lead generation tools on your website.
 You’ve probably heard of lead magenta or freebies before.
 This can be an ebook, checklist, micro-course or email course that is automatically delivered through an email marketing tool such as Mailerlite (affiliate link or YouTube tutorial) to your registrant upon filling a form which usually asks for email and name.